 128-129.
 Bridge River Country

 Definitely off the beaten path.
 But if you can brave the Hurley Road, you will be rewarded.
-Camp for free at BC Hydro's Gun Creek campground, rent a cabin at Gun Lake or splurge at Tyax Wilderness Resort & Spa and explore epic mountain bike trails.
+Camp for free at BC Hydro's Gun Creek campground (temporarily closed due to COVID-19 restrictions), rent a cabin at Gun Lake or splurge at Tyax Wilderness Resort & Spa.
+Cabins at Tyax are open, but the lodge is closed for COVID-19, so you can still explore the area's epic mountain bike trails.
 Did you know that the Bridge 1 powerhouse was once the largest in our system?

 130. Seton Lake Recreation area, Lillooet